aditya-2703/PYTHON_PROJECTS/HIT_MAN/README.md

  * In this game you can move with arrow  keys on keyboard.
  * For firing bullets you can use space key
- * If you hit bullet to enemy then your score increases and if they touch you then game ends.
+ * If you hit bullet to enemy then your score increases and if they hit you then score decreases.

 ## What it looks like